 7) Edit Suits Co.

 Basted fitting can be great, but the multiple fittings required can sometimes be a hassle.
-For those who don’t have the time to drop by for numerous fittings but still want a quality suit that doesn’t break the bank, Edit Suits is your answer.
+For those who don’t have time to drop by for multiple fittings but still want a quality suit that doesn’t break the bank, Edit Suits is your answer.

 Basted fitting: No, though they do have fitting garments for you to try on.